Some links in this post may be affiliate links

 Mandevilla are a spectacular addition to your plant collection.
 You may obtain these plants online from Amazon (Link to Amazon) or from Etsy (Link to Etsy).

-To keep Mandevilla alive indoors give it bright light with 6-8 hours of direct sunlight, average warmth of 18-300C, humidity of 60-70%, and consistently moist, fertile, well-drained soil coupled with fortnightly feeding during the growing season.
+To keep Mandevilla thriving indoors, provide bright light with 6-8 hours of direct sunlight, warmth of 18-300C, humidity of 60-70%, and consistently moist, fertile, well-drained soil coupled with fortnightly feeding during the growing season.

 Too little light will result in leggy growth and lack of blooms.
-Where the natural light is not adequate, you may instal a full spectrum grow light to supplement it.
+If the natural light is not adequate, instal full spectrum grow lights to increase it.

-Regularly turn the pot to ensure the plant receives adequate light on all sides to promote even growth and prevent the plant from getting leggy.
+Monthly, give the pot a 900 turn to ensure the plant receives adequate light on all sides to promote even growth, and prevent the plant from getting leggy.

-You can move the plant outdoors for some sun in summer but acclimate gradually to prevent scorching.
-Ensure to bring it back inside in winter when temperatures begin to drop, it can tolerate up to to 130C.
+You can move Mandevilla outdoors for some sun in summer but acclimate it gradually to prevent scorching.
+Ensure to bring it back inside when temperatures begin to drop, it can tolerate up to to 130C.

-Mandevilla prefers average warmth of 18-300C.
-Keep it away from cold and hot drafts like windy doors, drafty windows, air conditioning units, hot air vents and others to prevent flactuactions in temperature which may lead to slowed growth and leaf drop.
+Mandevilla prefers a warmth of 18-300C.
+Keep it away from sources of drafts like windy doors, drafty windows, AC units, hot air vents and others, to prevent flactuactions in temperature which can lead to slowed growth, wilting, drooping, yellowing and leaf drop.

 Rocktrumpet thrives in humidity of 60-70%.
-Set the pot on a wet pebble tray or use a cool mist humidifier to increase humidity for the plant; low humidity can result in brown leaf tips.
-Ensure that there is good air circulation to prevent fungal infestations.
+Set the pot on a wet pebble tray or use a cool mist humidifier to increase humidity; low humidity can result in brown leaf tips.
+Do not mist the leaves and ensure good air circulation to prevent fungal diseases.

 Feed Mandevilla with a phosphorus-rich, water-soluble fertilizer every 2 weeks in spring and summer to boost blooming and healthy plant growth.